MohamedEmary/graduation-project/discussion/first-term/documentation.md

 - Users will be able to create an account, start conversations, and send send messages.
 Each message sent through the application is encrypted before it leaves the sender's device and can only be decrypted by the intended recipient.
 This ensures the privacy and security of the communication, even if the data is intercepted during transmission.

 - The application will also include features such as group messaging, file sharing, and message notifications.
 The user interface will be intuitive and user-friendly, making it easy for users to navigate and use the application.

+In our application, we'll employ a combination of symmetric and asymmetric encryption techniques to secure our communications.
+Our high-speed symmetric encryption algorithm will be used alongside the well-established RSA asymmetric encryption.

+The role of the asymmetric encryption, in this case, is to facilitate a secure exchange of the symmetric encryption keys between the communicating parties.
+This guarantees that the symmetric keys are transmitted securely, allowing only the intended recipient to decrypt the messages.

+The symmetric encryption algorithm, on the other hand, will be responsible for the actual message encryption.
+This ensures the privacy and security of the messages.
+Furthermore, our algorithm is designed for speed and efficiency, making it an ideal choice for real-time messaging applications.

 \pagebreak